Privacy privacy://junk-mailer-policy

 Short version

-Junk Mailer mainly uses local/browser and operational data to make the tool work, preserve continuity, support consent-related flows, operate sponsor-supported features where offered, and reduce misuse or abuse.
+Junk Mailer mainly uses local/browser and operational data to make the tool work, preserve runs and receipts, support consent confirmations, show sponsor/deal links, operate ads and analytics, handle support, prepare for premium MEGA flows, and reduce misuse or abuse.

 Related pages

-If you want the broader site context, support information, or product explanation, the pages below are the best next stops.
+If you want the broader site context, support information, legal rules, or product explanation, the pages below are the best next stops.

-Effective date: March 8, 2026.
-This page is intended to explain the current privacy position of Junk Mailer in a readable format, while still covering the service’s main continuity, support, security, and third-party interaction points.
+Effective date: May 14, 2026.
+This page is intended to explain the current privacy position of Junk Mailer in a readable format, while still covering the service’s main continuity, support, security, advertising, sponsor/deal, backend, payment-coming-soon, and third-party interaction points.